Sign3labs/sdk-integration-guide/README.md

 ## Fetch Continuous Integration Result

 1. Device results can be retrieved at specific user checkpoints or activities, such as account registration, login, or checkout.
 This ensures there is adequate time to generate a device fingerprint.
-2. To retrive the device result via Continuous integration
+2. To retrive the device result via Continuous integration.

 ### For Java